alenazhangg/nasa-sees/README.md

 # 2019 NASA SEES 'Weighing Water' Team Project
+The programs here generate plots used to determine specific anomolies in climate model data that NASA's GRACE (Gravity Recovery and Climate
+Experiment) satellite was unable to detect.
+<br /><br />
-With the **Matplotlib** and **NumPy** libraries of Python, created plots of climate data for 24 specified regions.
-Determined when the GRACE satellite passed over each of the regions and plotted the corresponding times onto the climate graphs.
+Plots of climate data for 24 specified regions were created with the **Matplotlib** and **NumPy** libraries of Python.
+Then, the set of times that the GRACE satellite passed over each of the regions was determined, and the corresponding times were plotted onto the climate graphs.
 <br /><br />
 The 24 regions of interest are plotted on the map below.
 The map was created using the **Cartopy** package of Python in `seescode/map_visualizer.py`<br />